Developer Guide

 .git clone https://github.com/b3yc0d3/rule34Py.git cd rule34Py

-Install project python dependencies from the
+Use poetry to install project python dependencies from the

 pyproject.toml